Kasyan Chaykovsky: Early life and World War I

 Chaykovsky was born in February 1893 in Tambov in the family of a lawyer of the nobility.
 In 1911, he graduated from a Gymnasium in Moscow and became a law student at Moscow State University.
 In 1912, he volunteered for the First Balkan War and fought with the Serbian Army.
 Chaykovsky was wounded twice and returned to Moscow in January 1913.
 He continued his studies at the university.
 In July 1914, Chaykovsky volunteered for the Russian Imperial Army as a private.
 He graduated from an accelerated course at a military school in January 1915 and became an officer.
 He fought in World War I, serving with the 211th Nikolskoye Infantry Regiment as a Praporshchik and company commander.
 Chaykovsky was wounded five times and concussed once.
-In 1915 he was seriously wounded and captured by German troops.
+In February 1915 he was seriously wounded and captured by German troops.
 He attempted to escape six times and was repatriated in October 1918.